 - Familiarity with commonly used information technologies terms

 - Ability to communicate clearly, both in person and in writing

 - Expressed desire to learn and gain experience in the information technologies field

-- Familiarity with all of the University of Michigan-Ann Arbor campus
+- Familiarity with all of the UM-Ann Arbor campus

 - Ability to take the initiative and deal with developing situations as they occur

 - Ability to interact with customers and fellow Campus Computing Sites staff members in a professional and friendly manner

 - Experience as a team member and/or as a team leader

 - Experience troubleshooting and repairing computers and printers issues